eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/management-api-v2-walkthrough/2-assets.md

 Data Consumers to decide what Data Offers they want to negotiate for.
 These conventions are standardized in CX-0018 and the standards building on it.
 The only one mandated is the "https://purl.org/dc/terms/type" property which signifies what kind of API can be found behind the EDC-Asset.
 This matters especially when the Data Consumer has to add URL-segements or HTTP bodies to its requests.
+The value entered as the Asset's `@id` will automatically be added as a redundant `edc:id` property.

 Most consequential however is the `dataAddress` section of the asset-APIs payload.
 It configures the Data Plane's behavior.Depending on the protocol used for data exchange, an EDC will use different Data Planes.
 This is manifested by